-Initial BGP State – Select whether newly created BGP connections are enabled or shut down by default.
+BGP Default State – Select whether BGP connections are enabled or shut down by default.
 Select Enabled (the default) if you want any new BGP sessions you configure to be live as soon as you save the configuration.
 Select Shut Down if you want any new BGP sessions you configure to be left in a shut down state when you save the configuration.

 For example, you might want to select Shut Down if you are planning to add a number of BGP sessions across your Virtual Cross Connects (VXCs) but know that you want to do some other router setup before you want them exchanging route information.
 When you are finished configuring your routers, you can then go into the relevant BGP sessions and enable them.

-The setting you choose here just sets the default state for the new BGP session.
-You can override this in the BGP setup screen.
+You can override this setting for an individual connection in the BGP setup screen.
 For details on overriding the BGP state for an individual connection, see Shutting down a BGP connection.

 Click Next to view the Summary screen.

 The monthly rate is based on location and rate limit.